kwant-project/kwant/doc/source/tutorial/kpm.rst

 Note that the Kubo conductivity must be normalized with the area covered by the vectors.
 In this case, each local vector represents a site, and covers an area of half a unit cell, while the sum covers one unit cell.
-It is possible to use random vectors to get an average spectation value of the conductivity over large parts of the system.
+It is possible to use random vectors to get an average expectation value of the conductivity over large parts of the system.
 In this case, the area that normalizes the result, is the area covered by the random vectors.